Why Do We Need You?

 Who Will You Be Working With?

-· You will generally be matched with individuals or small groups from an asylum seeker or refugee background who are either adult or school aged.
-You may meet with you matched client/s in the CARAD office, public area or home where appropriate to provide the necessary support
+You will generally be matched with individuals or small groups from an asylum seeker or refugee background who are either adult or school aged.
+You may meet with your matched client(s) in the CARAD office, public area or home where appropriate to provide the necessary support.

 What Skills, Experience and Personal Qualities Will You Need?